msingh017/Contactinfo_contentProvider/README.md

 # Contactinfo_contentProvider
-User can read all phone contact via this app...
-If any problem ping me ..
+User can read all phone contact via this application